chakra-ui/frontity-chakra-ui-theme/.changeset/few-shirts-joke.md

 ---
-"frontity-chakra-theme": minor
+"frontity-chakra-theme": major
 ---

-Update Frontity and Chakra to their latest releases.
+Update Chakra to v1 and Frontity to its latest version.